andrewdpoh/Bamboo_Docs/docs/Teamserver/Database/model_agents.md

 # Model Class - agents

 This class contains all models related to Bamboo Agent.
-Bamboo Teamserver will make use of the functions within this class to find, update, add, and delete Bamboo Agents according to the needs of Bamboo Client.
+The Bamboo Teamserver will make use of the functions within this class to find, update, add, and delete Bamboo Agents according to the needs of Bamboo Client.
 This class will be interacting with the [agents](../Database/collections.md#agents) collection and the [heartbeats](../Database/collections.md#heartbeats) collection

 <!-- Func 1 -->